 The keys skills required include: a macro view of the dispute; subject knowledge, though not necessarily expertise; language skills for conducting the mediation; cultural awareness of the parties’ background; reframing skills; empathetic viewpoints; perseverance; a sense of humour; patience and stamina; the ability to analyse complex issues and break them up into multiple simple issues; and the ability to explain complex issues in simple language.

 What advice would you give to younger mediators hoping to one day be in your position?

 Mr Yang has been practising international commercial law in Hong Kong and Canada since 1980.
-He is a founding partner of Yang Chan Jamison LLP, Hong Kong (part of the Deloitte Legal Network) and founder of ADR International Limited (a provider of ADR services).
+He is a senior consultant of Yang Chan Jamison LLP, Hong Kong (associated with Deloitte Legal) and founder of ADR International Limited (a provider of ADR services).
 He received mediation training from Canada, the United States (Notre Dame Law School, Pepperdine University (Straus Institute for Dispute Resolution)), Australia and Hong Kong.

 His diverse background in science, computing, business and law, coupled with his fluency in English and three Chinese dialects (Cantonese, Mandarin and Shanghainese), together enable him to flow between different cultures, languages and subject matters.

 Mr Yang has significant experience dealing with international commercial disputes in a variety of disciplines as a facilitative, evaluative or transformative mediator.